AlexanderBekrenev/seq-forwarder-linux/deb/README.md

 Fixed a bug with setting the configuration parameter `diagnostics.internalLoggingLevel` (ConfigCommand.cs)

+`HttpLogShipper` upload events with "application/vnd.serilog.clef" content type.
+Events are in CLEF format now.

+`IngestionController` leaves incoming events in CLEF format; and method `EventSchema.FromClefFormat` is not used anymore.
+Changed behavior when we use a forwarder with a given API key.
+Clients that do not use their API key receive a response indicating the logging level switch instead of an empty response.

 ## Deb-package

 Everything related to the deb package is located in the `/deb` directory.